enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 > Why do we have a POST `/links/$id/delete` route instead of a DELETE `/links/$id` route?
 It is because browsers only support GET and POST and we want to be able to support non-JavaScript use cases with our forms.

+### File Based Routing and Dynamic Routes
+Enhance uses file based routing to map files in the /app/api and /app/pages folders with the HTTP request path that they handle.
+All named files in these folders respond to requests that match their path (i.e. http://example.com/right/here would be handled by /app/api/right/here.mjs and /app/pages/right/here.html).
+For paths and path parts that need to respond to a range of requests Enhance uses the "$there.mjs" convention.
+Any path part that starts with a $ is dynamic and can respond to any string in that part.
+If two dollar signs are used (i.e. /app/api/right/$$.mjs) then it will match anything for the rest of the path.
+For more details on this refer to the docs for [Dynamic Routes](/docs/routing/dynamic-routes)

+Now lets take a closer look at what was generated for our CRUD in our the following sections.

+### Enhance API Routes

-This creates the api route for create and list at the `/todos` where a POST will create a new todo and a GET will list all of the todos.
+Generate created the api route for create and list at the `/todos` where a POST will create a new todo and a GET will list all of the todos.
 This route file is `/app/api/todos.mjs`.
 The read and update route is at `/todos/{id}` where a GET will read the todo and a POST will update it.
 The file is at `/app/api/todos/$id.mjs`.
 And finally a POST to `/todos/{id}/delete` will delete the task.

-### Enhance API Routes
 Enhance API routes respond to HTTP requests for data (either JSON, or any other text data).
 These api routes are in `/app/api` following the file based routing.
 They also provide a way to prepare pass data on to the HTML render function to combine that data with markup before responding.